vstinner/unicode_book/historical_encodings.rst

 own 8 bits encoding.
 The problem was that 8 bits (256 code points) are not enough to store any character, and so the encoding tries to fit the user's language.
-Most 8 bits encodings are able to encode multiple languages, usually geograpically close (e.g. ISO-8859-1 is intented for Western Europe).
+Most 8 bits encodings are able to encode multiple languages, usually geographically close (e.g. ISO-8859-1 is intented for Western Europe).

 ..
 TODO:: NELLE : "the problem was" & "The problem is" est plus une expression francaise traduite: ce n'est pas faux grammaticallement en anglais, mais ne